Leon740/algo/public/books/Clean_Code/Clean_Code.md

 - explicit is better than implicit

 - Tday -> Day
-  no need to mention it's type, IDE knows it
+  no need to mention it's type, IDE knows it.
+Prefixes are skipped by brain.
 - ALL_DAYS -> DAYS_OF_WEEK
+- no get keyword
-- days -> daysOfWeek
+- no days arg
 - day -> currentDay

 ```ts